sphung11/csci4160u-project1/README.md

 # csci4160u-project1

-Custom created an "Executable" file.
+To play the game, download the Executable.zip and run the A1.exe.
 Game instructions are in the README.txt.
+Video demo of gameplay is available as demo.mp4.
 Made with Unity version 2019.2.19f1.

 ## Credits